Workflow Elements: General Information

 In a dialog box that the system displays when you invoke particular actions on a form, you can select the source of the values that will be available in a drop-down list.
 Instead of specifying drop-down values explicitly for multiple dialog boxes, you can indicate that these values should be the same as in the target state or source state of the transition.
 By using this functionality, you can use only one dialog box for all actions in a workflow.

-You select the source of the values of a drop-down list in the Combo Box Values dialog box.
-When you are viewing the Dialog Boxes page for a custom or customized workflow, you open this dialog box by clicking a particular field in the Dialog Box Fields table and then clicking Combo Box Values on the table toolbar.
+You select the source of the values of a drop-down list in the Combo Box Values dialog box, which you open when you are viewing the Dialog Boxes page for a custom or customized workflow.
+To open this dialog box, you click a particular field in the Dialog Box Fields table and then clicking Combo Box Values on the table toolbar.

 In the Source of Values box of the dialog box, you select one of the following options (see the screenshot below):